wolfi-dev/os/CONTRIBUTING.md

 ## Setup development environment

-To ease the development of Wofli OS, you can use `chainguard-images/sdk` container image that already include both [apko](https://github.com/chainguard-dev/apko) & [melange](https://github.com/chainguard-dev/melange).
+To ease the development of Wolfi OS, you can use `chainguard-images/sdk` container image that already includes both [apko](https://github.com/chainguard-dev/apko) & [melange](https://github.com/chainguard-dev/melange).

 To start a development environment, do